 Infusions of the roots and leaves were taken to suppress coughs and used to treat typhus fever and asthma.

 Note: Today, experienced foragers may enjoy eating young milkweed sprouts, which resemble asparagus, but ONLY if they are properly identified (there are poisonous lookalikes, such as dogbane) and properly prepared (boiled).
-Some common milkweed plants (A. syriaca) are mild-tasting, while others are bitter (in which case, avoid entirely or boil in several changes of water).
+Some common milkweed plants (A. syriaca) are mild-tasting, while others are bitter.
 If you are new to foraging, have an expert help you identify, gather, and prepare the plant properly before eating.
 As with any herb, take only a small amount at first, to be sure that you don’t have an adverse reaction.